kgthree-kgthree/kgthree-kgthree/README.md

-- 👋 Hi, I’m @kgthree-kgthree, an elictrical engineer
+- 👋 Hi, I’m @kgthree-kgthree, an electrical engineer
 - 👀 From batteries to building web pages
 - 🌱 Currently doing --> End to and Web development course by Udemy